 Throw in the worldwide community of triathletes, one with room for extra-social extroverts and hyper-focused introverts, and you’ve got a mixture for a lifelong passion.

-“And even better, there’s never a race that’s ever the same,” Jacobs continues, eyes lighting up.
+“And even better, there’s never a race that’s ever the same,” Jacobs continues.
+Her eyes light up as if recalling races past.
 “Even at the same course, at the exact same course, every experience is totally different.
-You learn patience and perseverance, and you learn to adapt to what nature is going to throw at you.
+You learn patience and perseverance.
+You learn to adapt to what nature is going to throw at you.
 There’s always a new challenge.”

-In the meantime, you’ll see Jacobs and some of the members of the RaceQuest team bright and early tomorrow morning, as they tackle the TRI at the 6am kickoff.
+In the meantime, you’ll see Jacobs and some of the members of the RaceQuest team bright and early tomorrow morning, as they tackle the Las Catalinas TRI at the 6am kickoff.

 See you then!